Last updated on November 21st, 2022 at 02:14 pm

-The average man will spend $158, and the average woman will spend $75.
+Did you know the average man will spend approximately $250.00, and the average woman will spend $75.00?

 What would a gal buy for $75 as a gift for her man?
 I have heard of some girls sending flowers or chocolates, but I bet that’s pretty rare.
-Over on Yahoo Answers, one guy said he would love to get a Playstation console for Valentine’s Day.
+Over on Quora, one guy said he would love to get a Playstation for Valentine’s Day.
 How romantic, and how wistfully wishful.
+Then he can really ignore the woman in his life.

-Total Valentines Day spending is projected to be $15.7 billion this year.
+Total Valentines Day spending is projected to reach $30 billion by 2023.

 This is a big number, don’t you agree?
 That is a whole lot of $230 gift exchanges.
 There are too many zeroes involved, so I’m not going to even try to calculate precisely how many gift exchanges.